simonw/llm-claude-3/README.md

 # Paste key here
 ```

+You can also set the key in the environment variable `ANTHROPIC_API_KEY`

 Run `llm models` to list the models, and `llm models --options` to include a list of their options.

 Run prompts like this: